peteratseneca/bti420winter2016/TemplatesAndSolutions/README.md

 ### Templates and Solutions

-**Web app project V5**
+**Web app project A8**

-Includes topics covered in Week 9.
-Includes Chinook sample database.
+Use with Assignment 8.

 Features:
 - Includes all features from the V3 template
-- Also includes the Chinook sample database
+- And design model classes for the app
 - And many other small improvements

 **Web app project V3**